ArcBlock/forge-js/packages/graphql-client/docs/API.md

       time
       totalTxs
       txs {
+        code
+        hash
+        height
+        index
+        tags {
+          key
+          value
+        }
+        tx {
           chainId
           from
           nonce
           signature
           signatures {
             key
             value
           }
           itx {
             __typename
             ... on UpdateAssetTx {
               address
               moniker
-            data {
-              typeUrl
-              value
             }
-          }
             ... on TransferTx {
               assets
               to
               value
             }
             ... on SysUpgradeTx {
               gracePeriod
-            task {
-              actions
-              dataHash
-              type
             }
-          }
             ... on StakeTx {
               message
               to
               value
-            data {
-              type
             }
-          }
             ... on ExchangeTx {
               expiredAt
               to
-            receiver {
-              assets
-              value
             }
-            sender {
-              assets
-              value
-            }
-          }
             ... on DeclareFileTx {
               hash
             }
             ... on DeclareTx {
               moniker
               pk
-            type {
-              address
-              hash
-              pk
-              role
             }
-          }
             ... on CreateAssetTx {
               moniker
               readonly
-            data {
-              typeUrl
-              value
             }
-          }
             ... on ConsensusUpgradeTx {
-            validators {
-              address
-              power
+              maxBytes
+              maxCandidates
+              maxGas
+              maxValidators
             }
-          }
             ... on AccountMigrateTx {
               pk
-            type {
-              address
-              hash
-              pk
-              role
             }
           }
         }